 PJM has received emergency authorization to curtail power to data centers and other large loads with backup generation during hot weather events.

-NERC's recent alert designates AI campuses and hyperscale data centers as critical grid actors whose operational conduct during power system disturbances can significantly impact overall reliability.
+NERC's recent alert designates AI campuses and hyperscale data centers as critical grid actors, whose performance during disruptions can significantly impact the reliability of the bulk power system.

 Energy shortages are presenting a significant obstacle to the continued growth of industrial automation.